impostorsguides/impostorsguides.github.io/rbenv/part-1/1-d-content.md

 ## Tests and conditions

-I run `man [` in the terminal and I see the following:
+While I'm not sure this will work, I run `man [` in the terminal.
+Luckily it succeeds, and I see the following:

 ```
 TEST(1)                                                              General Commands Manual                                                             TEST(1)